TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Our coach house and conservatory.

-If you plan to live in student housing, which many do, then the next passage will not be relevant.
-I chose not to opt for student accommodations because I was a graduate student, not as well-suited to dorms anymore, and I had a partner that would have had to get separate accommodations if we chose that route.
+If you plan to live in student housing, which many do, then the following passage will not be relevant.
+I chose not to opt for student accommodations because I was a graduate student and not as well-suited to dorms anymore.
+I had a partner who would have had to get separate accommodations if we had chosen that route.
 Since student housing is quite expensive, we decided to find off-campus housing.

-Houses are hard to find with most Scottish students rushing for accommodations at the same time.
+Houses are hard to find, and most Scottish students rush for accommodations simultaneously.
 I lucked out with a great place — the best place I've ever lived — in the "posh side of town."
-As I mentioned previously regarding banking, it was necessary to be very diligent, not give up, and show that I was a friendly and trustworthy person.
-But, it was a little scary for the first whole month wondering if I was ever going to stop living in hostels and B&Bs.
+As I mentioned previously regarding banking, it was necessary to be diligent, not give up, and show that I was friendly and trustworthy.
+But it was a little scary for the first month, and I wondered if I would ever stop living in hostels and B&Bs.

-I had booked a week’s worth of hotel accommodation upon arrival in Scotland, thinking that was even a little excessive.
+I had booked a week’s hotel accommodation upon arrival in Scotland, thinking that was even a little excessive.
 I ran into the first snag with the banking situation.
-Then more trouble came when I discovered that most renting agencies have a bias against students.
+Then, more trouble came when I discovered that most renting agencies are biased against students.
 I had to fall back on a pretentious graduate student performance.
 I assured agencies that I spent nights quietly drinking whisky and bantering about current events with my partner (actually true) and that I was too old to participate in "Freshers," which is what they call the first week of the semester where all the students come back to "Uni" and party at the clubs.
-Just meeting with my landlord was enough to convince him that I was not going to burn his place down in a crazy house party, but it was touch and go as my options for housing were incredibly limited.
+Meeting with my landlord convinced him I would not burn his place down in a crazy house party.
+Still, it was touch and go, as my options for housing were minimal.

-In the end, it all worked out and rent, especially for our gorgeous coach house nestled among pristine Victorian mansions, walking distance to the town center and the Stirling Castle, was very affordable for two people at £750 total.
-The rent included two bedrooms, two bathrooms, a backyard, a beautiful sunroom (they call a conservatory), and unlimited free access to the castle as well.
+Ultimately, it all worked out, and rent, especially for our gorgeous coach house nestled among pristine Victorian mansions, walking distance to the town center and the Stirling Castle, was affordable for two people at £750 total.
+The rent included two bedrooms, two bathrooms, a backyard, a beautiful sunroom (they call a conservatory), and unlimited free access to the castle.

-My advice is to look into all options well ahead of time and try making contacts with agencies and landlords immediately — if you can, try to do this even before you arrive.
+I advise looking into all options well ahead of time and contacting agencies and landlords immediately — if you can, try to do this even before you arrive.

 Transportation

 Now for the good news!
-First of all, transportation is great.
-The buses are a bargain – £1.50 round trip for students to get from the town center to campus and all stops in between.
-The trains are wondrous and you can easily travel all across the U.K. quite cheaply.
+First of all, transportation is excellent.
+The buses are a bargain — £1.50 round trip for students from the town center to campus, and all stops in between.
+The trains are excellent, and you can easily travel all across the U.K. relatively cheaply.
 Many places are also within walking distance.
-Even cabs are decently affordable in a pinch – especially if you’re out with friends who can split the fare.
+Even cabs are affordable in a pinch – especially if you’re out with friends who can split the fare.
 I even bought a car for a mere £350!
 It was a 2002 Toyota Yaris with 75,000 miles.
 It was a great car, but that came from making friends in pubs — which will be impossible not to do unless you go out of your way to shun people.
-Having a car isn’t necessary, but I found advantageous to explore more of Scotland in my own time.
-Plus, you can drive for up to a year on an American license before having to get a U.K. license.
-Clearly, the differences in driving alone (on a different side of the road, for example) could be the source of an article!
+Having a car isn’t necessary, but I found exploring more of Scotland in my own time advantageous.
+Plus, you can drive for up to a year on an American license before getting a U.K. license.
+The differences in driving alone (on a different side of the road, for example) could be the source of an article!

 People

 More good news!
 The people are some of the most friendly, helpful, and genuine I have ever met.
-I met lifelong friends who were willing to do things above and beyond when I was in any need.
+I met lifelong friends who were willing to do things above and beyond when needed.

 My first friend, who has come to be part of my Scottish family, was made after walking into a whisky shop.
 I knew my stuff about "scotch" and even that the Scots don’t call it scotch — they call it whisky — without the "e."
-The man working at the shop instantly developed a liking for me and invited my partner and I to a little pub nearby.
-From there I was invited to meet more people through whisky tastings, and more pub gatherings.
-Soon I was invited to Hogmanay — the Scottish New Year celebration where friends and the whole village come together in one of the most genuine displays of generosity and merriment of which I have ever been a part.
-I brought tamales, which was a rather adventurous choice, but my Scottish friends loved it, even with the spice.
-They made haggis, and I tried it, and much to my surprise liked it!
+The man working at the shop instantly developed a liking for me and invited my partner and me to a little pub nearby.
+From there, I received invitations to meet more people through whisky tastings and pub gatherings.
+Soon, I received an invitation to Hogmanay.
+During this Scottish New Year celebration, friends and the whole village come together in one of the most genuine displays of generosity and merriment I have ever participated in.
+I brought tamales, an adventurous choice, but my Scottish friends loved it, even with the spice.
+They made haggis, and I tried it and, much to my surprise, liked it!

-My advice is to be willing to try new things, participate when even you can, and things will more easily fall into place.
-In my experience, once I was willing to join, laugh, and learn, then people were almost always willing to be there for me when needed.
+My advice is to be willing to try new things and participate whenever you can, and things will more easily fall into place.
+In my experience, once I was willing to join, laugh, and learn, people were almost always willing to be there for me when needed.

-The author in Islay, embarking on distillery tours.
+The author here in Islay, embarking on distillery tours.

 Education

-Finally, a few brief words on the educational experience in the classroom that complements the experiental learning outside of the academic world.
+Finally, allow me a few brief words on the educational experience in the classroom that complements the experiential learning outside of the academic world.

-I found studying in the U.K. to be a very different experience to studying in the U.S. Much more independent study is involved than what I was originally used to at home, so it can be tempting to become lazy and just enjoy the extended vacation.
+I found studying in the U.K. to be a very different experience from studying in the U.S. Much more independent study is involved than what I was initially used to at home, so it can be tempting to become lazy and enjoy the extended vacation.
 There are typically only two assignments — a midterm and a final exam — with no explicit homework.
-I found this approach difficult to balance at first but ultimately ended up learning more.
+At first, I found this approach difficult to balance, but ultimately, I learned more.

-With the education gained I have been set up for success as a writer that I have not previously known.
+With the education gained, I am ready for success as a writer.
 I have placed in a big writing contest, found some success as a freelance writer, and set myself up for my future Ph.D. studies in Scotland — again, achievements worthy of a separate article.

 In the End

-For anyone who is willing to take a plunge into the unknown, loves adventure, accepts the challenges involved in stepping outside of their comfort zone, I recommend studying abroad.
-It takes creativity, willingness to take on the unexpected, and resilience when things don’t work out as planned, but in the end it is worth any headache endured and every penny spent.
+I recommend studying abroad for anyone who is willing to plunge into the unknown, loves adventure, and accepts the challenges involved in stepping outside of their comfort zone.
+It takes creativity, willingness to take on the unexpected, and resilience when things don’t work out as planned, but in the end, it is worth any headache endured and every penny spent.

-In my case, I was transformed during my studies and adventures, and am far better as a writer and a person for having experienced the journey.
+In my case, my studies and adventures transformed me, and I am far better as a writer and a person for having experienced the journey.

 Slainte mhath!